mstolin/wishlist-inviter/docs/user-service.md

 user, through a `GET` request, or delete an existing user via `DELETE`.

 If the user is not found, a 404 error is send.
+Is the client unauthorized, a 401 error is repsonded.
 If any other error occurs on the server side, a 500 error is send.

 ### Get a specific user [GET]

+-   Request

+    -   Headers

+            Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2NjA3NDk4MTksImlhdCI6MTY2MDY2MzQxOX0.fTF35iyBNsflkDlv2vdIQNjH6X0GexD7Q5MaEpg_T8o

 -   Response 200 (application/json)